 Looking at Denmark specifically, it's clear there is a trend of celebrating the holiday for the younger demographics.
 One possible explanation is that younger generations are more exposed to "American culture" through the internet.
 It will be interesting to see how these trends continue over the next few years (and if they are replicated throughout other European markets):

-Italians are getting in the spirit as well!
-Here's a look at what women search for in the two weeks leading up to Valentine's Day.
+Here's a look at what Italian women search for in the two weeks leading up to Valentine's Day.
 Interestingly, the top searched products seem to be a mix of products for men, for women, and for products they can share together.

 If we look at the Polish market, the public seems to have quite a positive perspective.
 Of course, there will always be some cynics, but they shouldn't be ignored either (more on the V-day haters later).

-Speaking of cynics, Germans might be the least keen on Valentine's Day according to the following results:
+Speaking of cynics, Germans might be the least keen on Valentine's Day (surprising absolutely nobody).
+Check out the following results:

-To be fair, Germans aren't known as the most romantic culture (Maybe they just need some time to warm up to the idea!
+To be fair, Germans aren't known as the most romantic culture.
+Maybe they just need some time to warm up to the idea!
 It's not all gloom in Deutschland.
-Regardless of the cynics, a decent amount of respondents who were in a relationship still planned to celebrate the holiday with their partners.
+Regardless of the cynics, a decent amount of respondents who were in a relationship still planned to celebrate the holiday with their partners (44%).

-So, you’ve decided you want to do something for Valentine’s Day, but you’re not quite sure what you can do.
+So, you’ve decided you want your online shop to do something for Valentine’s Day, but you’re not quite sure what you can do.
 Let’s look at a few ideas for your business.

 The homepage of Woops makes me hungry... for love!

 If you decide to go down this route, make sure to mention this on your homepage or on the landing page somewhere.
 It’s really a win-win situation for everyone.